NUSGreyhats/grey-cat-the-flag-site/content/index.md

 We will host the onsite finals at the National University of Singapore (NUS), to which the top 5 international teams and the top 10 Singapore teams from the qualifiers will be invited.

 Each team may send up to 6 people for the finals, and accommodation in Singapore will be provided for the international teams.

+A team can be considered a Singapore team only if all its members participating in this CTF event are Singapore Citizens, Permanent Residents (PR), or Long-term Pass holders.

 ### $ where ctf